ajfisher/building-droids-with-js/slides2.md

 Notes:

-Given how long C has ruled the hardware world, there is a major bias in that all hardware must use C. This is still mostly the case - especially with older or cheaper chips.
+C has long ruled the hardware world for 30 years or more so there is a major bias in that all hardware must use C. This is still mostly the case - especially with older or cheaper chips.
 However the next generation of medium cost chips are more or less here now that can run python and JavaScript natively.

-Let me ask a question:

-How many of you know how to program in C?

-Okay - so how many of you LOVE to program in C?
-None.
-No one loves programming in C even if you're capable of it - it takes a long time to do not a lot and let's face it, trying to build web applications in C produces some of the most awful web interfaces known to man.

 ---